-The liberation of modern history, and the free use of its hoarded acquisitions, can come only from the forces it represses.
+The liberation of modern history, and the free use of its hoarded acquisition, can come only from the forces it represses.
 In the nineteenth century the proletariat was already the inheritor of philosophy; now it inherits modern art and the first conscious critique of everyday life.
-With the self-destruction of the working class art and philosophy shall be realised.
-To transform the world and to change the structure of life are one and the same thing for the proletariatthey are the passwords to its destruction as a class, its dissolution of the present reign of necessity, and its accession to the realm of liberty.
-As its maximum programme it has the radical critique and free reconstruction of all the values and patterns of behaviour imposed by an alienated reality.
-The only poetry it can acknowledge is the creativity released in the making of history, the free invention of each moment and each event: Lautréamont's poésie faite par tous the beginning of the revolutionary celebration.
+With the self-destruction of the working class art and philosophy shall be realized.
+To transform the world and to change the structure of life are one and the same thing for the proletariat -- they are the passwords to its destruction as a class, its dissolution of the present reign of necessity, and its accession to the realm of liberty.
+As its maximum program it has the radical critique and free reconstruction of all the values and patterns of behavior imposed by an alienated reality.
+The only poetry it can acknowledge is the creativity released in the making of history, the free invention of each moment and each event: Lautréamont's poésie faite par tous--the beginning of the revolutionary celebration.
 For proletarian revolt is a festival or it is nothing; in revolution the road of excess leads once and for all to the palace of wisdom.
 A palace which knows only one rationality: the game.
-The rules are simple: to live without dead time, and to indulge untrammelled desire.
+The rules are simple: to live instead of devising a lingering death, and to indulge untrammelled desire.